FDOS/fdisk/doc/fdisk/USAGE.md

   /X            Disables ext.
 INT 13 and LBA for the following commands

-This program is Copyright 1998 - 2023 by Brian E. Reifsnyder and The FreeDOS Community under the terms of the GNU General Public License, version 2.
+This program is Copyright 1998 - 2023 by Brian E. Reifsnyder and The FreeDOS Project under the terms of the GNU General Public License, version 2.

 This program comes as-is and without warranty of any kind.
 The author of